pagelayer/pagelayer/readme.txt

 6. **Sections** Pagelayer has a nice grid systems with rows and columns.
 You can create sections so much easily with Pagelayer

 == Changelog ==

+= 1.0.0 (September 27, 2019) =
+* [Feature] Added the option to resize columns by dragging the divider between the 2 columns.
+* [Feature] Images can now be pasted from the Clip Board in the Pagelayer Editor.
+These images will be uploaded and saved.
+* [Feature] You can now copy Pagelayer Elements from one editor tab into another editor tab.
+* [Feature] Image and Icon Box's can now have a link for the whole box.
+* [Feature] Added rotate option to Icon Widget.
+* [Task] Added the option to remove the color from a color setting to reset to default.
+* [Task] Improved the Image filter options setting in Pagelayer editor.
+* [Task] Removed the empty space of the Admin Bar in Pagelayer editor.
+* [Task] Added Screen options for a number of Widget Settings.
+* [Bug Fix] On the blog page if the first post was not a Pagelayer post, the other posts were not rendered.
+This is fixed.
+* [Bug Fix] On some servers the pagelayer editor JS used to fail to load because of the URL having base64 as a file name.
+* [Bug Fix] If a Page / Post did not have a title, Pagelayer Live Editor used to fail.
+This is fixed.
+* [Bug Fix] The Color Picker had a z-index lower than the rich text editor.
+This is fixed.
+* [Bug Fix] The Divider widget had extra spacing which is now fixed.

 = 0.9.9 (September 10, 2019) =
 * [Feature] Added inline editing so you can now edit text / headers in the editor itself.